shwetaagrawal15/AssignmentReminder/README.md

 This Android app is useful for the students which helps them to add, view and even remind them of the assignments.
 This document is copyrighted.
 Permission to use, copy, distribute this document for any purpose is hereby granted, provided that the author's / editor's name and this notice appear in all copies and/or supporting documents; and that an unmodified version of this document is made freely available.
 This document is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, either expressed or implied.
 While every effort has been taken to ensure the accuracy of the information documented herein, the author / editor / maintainer assumes NO RESPONSIBILITY for any errors, or for any damages, direct or consequential, as a result of the use of the information documented herein.

-You should have received a copy of the GNU General Public License along with this program.
-If not, seehttp://www.gnu.org/licenses/.
-Please see the file License in this distribution for license terms.
+You should have received a copy of the MIT License along with this program.

 License Information: https://github.com/shwetaagrawal15/AssignmentReminder/edit/master/License.txt